daveho/FunWithSound/README.md

 Note that you need Processing 3.0 or later to use FunWithSound.

-There is not really any documentation at the moment.
-It will be coming soon.
+There is some pretty decent documentation on the [wiki](https://github.com/daveho/FunWithSound/wiki).

 The project depends on [Gervill4Beads](https://github.com/daveho/Gervill4Beads).
 To run the Java demos, just have both projects checked out in the same Eclipse workspace.
 You'll need to run the `fetchlibs.sh` script in the Gervill4Beads directory to download all of the required libraries.

+You can build the Java and Processing libraries from the command line by running the `build.sh` script.
+This script assumes that you have Gervill4Beads checked out next to FunWithSound.

 The code is distributed under the [MIT license](https://github.com/daveho/FunWithSound/blob/master/LICENSE.txt).